How to Plan Your Middle School Art Curriculum Scope & Sequence in 8 Easy Steps!

 Educational infographic illustrating middle school art curriculum topics, including negative space, orthographic design, neuro doodle, and contour line exercises.

 There you have it!
 This is the basic scope and sequence I use to plan my middle school art curriculum.
-Remember, the key is to start simple, build on skills slowly, and keep things engaging.
+Remember, the key is to start with quick art lessons, build on skills slowly, and keep things engaging.
 And if you’re looking for more detailed examples or a ready-to-use curriculum, I’ve got a PDF document you can download here.

 👉 CLICK HERE 👈